Betis Church

+History

 The baroque-inspired Betis Church was built around 1660 under Father José de la Cruz.
 The initial structure was made of light materials, mainly wood and stucco.
 Fire broke out within the church several times due to these light materials, so it was finally rebuilt with concrete in 1770.

 In the last quarter of the 19th century, Father Manuel Camañes dug an artesian well on the north side of the church, giving a source of potable water to the people of Betis and nearby towns.
 The present-day concrete fence with caryatids was built in the earlier half of the 20th century.

 During the Spanish Period, Betis was an independent town.
 Due to a population shift to neighbouring Guagua during the American Period, Betis was absorbed by Guagua in 1904 under Act 943.
 In 1908, the rectory of the church caught fire, and all baptismal records and other historical catalogues of the church were lost.
 The musical industry entered Betis Church in 1912, where Band 12 still plays musical pieces until today.
 Later Band 46, Band 47, and Band 48 joined Band 12 in playing music every patronal feast for both Guagua and Betis to honour each church's respective patron saints.

 Beautification of the interior was extensively done in 1939 by Father Santiago Blanco, the last Spanish priest of the church.
 The ceiling of the nave was painted by the famous Anac Baculud, a relative of Juan Crisostomo Soto, by the name of Isidoro C. Soto, who was mentored by Dr. Sijuco.
 Isidoro, nicknamed Doro Soto, himself painted the ceiling itself.

 Although today part of the municipality of Guagua, Betis Church retains its own parish priest.